cpmpercussion/homepage/_posts/2010-10-21-pitea-cooking.md

 type: post
 published: true
 meta: {}
+description: "Achievement for the day was to gather the necessary items for cooking dinner and having a bathroom.
+Headed down to one of two big supermarkets in town, I"
 ---

 Achievement for the day was to gather the necessary items for cooking dinner and having a bathroom.
 Headed down to one of two big supermarkets in town, I chose the one called "Coop" rather than "ICA", which is about 30 minutes walk.
 Had to limit myself to absolute necessities since I had to carry it all home!